NBN Dropping Out?

 If you are using a cheap multi-power board to connect all your equipment, like your connection device, modem, tv, Apple TV, PlayStation, etc This can also dropsout your NBN service.
 I have been to a few jobs now where people are using very cheap power boards to connect everything.
 If one device has some kind of a power surge issue this can feed into the power board and send a power spike into your NBN connection service or modem and be enough to drop out your signal.
 So check to see if maybe the reason why you are having dropout issues on your NBN service.

 I’m guessing I don’t need to tell you too much about this one, but NBN can also be the culprit for some of your dropout issues.
 If you are on FTTN I’m talking to you in particular.
 Fibre To The Node customer is still connected to some very old and unmaintained cabling.
 These cables and joints can have so many problems I don’t even know where to start.

-Some of these cables and joints can be still carrying and ADSL service and an NBN service at the same time.
+Some of these cables and joints can still carry an ADSL service and an NBN service at the same time.
 These cables and joints also can have line attenuation problems.
 This means the further you live away from the node the more degraded your signal becomes.

 They also have some big problems that would need a whole other post to explain.
-I had written a post on this subject a few years back you can find it here if you want to know more about this subject.
+I wrote a post on this subject a few years back you can find it here if you want to know more about this subject.
 Faults in the Telstra network

 Wi-Fi & NBN Dropouts

 Another common thing you may find is that if you are using Wi-Fi to connect to the internet, you might be okay in one part of the house but by the time you move to the other end of the house your signal is weak and may drop out.
 This is not a wiring or NBN issue.
 This is an issue with your connectivity.
 This can be fixed in a number of ways.